Special Initiatives in the Department

 This special initiative of the Department of Psychiatry and Behavioral Sciences seeks to dream into the future of mental healthcare.
 Participants bring to bear on this task theories, tools, and expertise from fields outside mental healthcare – in particular, from information technology, design thinking, and implementation science.

 Brainstorm is the world's first academic laboratory dedicated to transforming brain health through entrepreneurship.
-Based at Stanford and launched by a founding team of physicians from across the country, we unite the worlds of medicine, business, technology, and design to advance entrepreneurial solutions that optimize health and human potential.
-We pursue our mission in three key ways: Education, Collaboration, and Translation.
+Based at Stanford and launched by a founding team of physicians from across the country, we unite the worlds of medicine, business, technology, and design to help build innovative ventures that optimize health and human potential.
+We pursue our mission in three key ways: Educate, Collaborate, and Create.
 For more info on this special initiative of the Chair, please visit: https://www.stanfordbrainstorm.com/

 Kyle McKinley, Program Manager